 Neelam: Neelam is a commercial variety of Mango indigenous to Tamilnadu.
-Because of its high keeping quality, this variety of mango is an excellent choice for shipping to remote locations.
-After totapuri, Neelam is the third most processed variety of mango in Tamilnadu next to Alphonso, Totapuri, and Kesar variety.
+Because of its high keeping quality, this variety of mangoes is an excellent choice for shipping to remote locations.
+After totapuri, Neelam is the third most processed variety of mangoes in Tamilnadu, next to Alphonso, Totapuri, and Kesar varieties.

-Sindhoora: Sindhura is a popular variety of mango in Tamilnadu that has attractive reds and greens within the golden colour.
+Sindhoora: Sindhura is a popular variety of mangoes in Tamilnadu that has attractive reds and greens within the golden colour.
 Because of its exceptional sweet flavour, it is known as honey mango.
-Owing to its sweet nature like Alphonso and totapuri, it is widely used in the confectionery industry to make jellies, jams, and preservatives.
+Owing to its sweet nature, like Alphonso and totapuri, it is widely used in the confectionery industry to make jellies, jams, and preservatives.

-Raspuri: This variety of mango is commonly cultivated in southern India, particularly in Karnataka.
+Raspuri: This variety of mangoes is commonly cultivated in southern India, particularly in Karnataka.
 Raspuri mangoes are mostly produced and consumed in the Mysore district.
-Like Totapuri and Alphonso mangoes, raspuri is used in the manufacturing of Icecreams, confectioneries, and in other processed foods.
-A fully ripe raspuri mango can be as sweet as the Alphonso mangoes.
+Like Totapuri and Alphonso mangoes, raspuri is used in the manufacturing of Icecreams, confectioneries, and other processed foods.
+A fully ripe raspuri mango can be as sweet as the Alphonso mango.

-Dashehari: This type takes its name from the village of Dashehari, which is located near Lucknow.
-It is a popular commercial variety in north India and one of our country’s best varieties.
-The fruit is small to medium in size, oblong, oblique in shape, and yellow in colour.
+Dashehari: This type takes its name from the village of Dashehari near Lucknow.
+It is a popular commercial variety in north India and one of our country’s best.
+The fruit is small to medium, oblong, oblique in shape, and yellow in colour.
 The fruit quality is outstanding, and the keeping quality is satisfactory.

 Commercial variety of mangoes in India